deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “I sometimes forget that simply *drinking the water* can be risky on your home planet,” Kirk admitted.

-“In decades past, one of the greatest triumphs of our national order was the elimination of the Guinea Worm.
+“In decades past, one of the greatest triumphs of our national order was the elimination of the Guinea worm.
 Bloody horrifying little bastard, that.”

 Kirk shivered involuntarily and Knight nodded.